SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as described in :ref:`Types_TypeInference`.

-To declare a static constant property, mark the declaration with the ``static`` keyword.
+To declare a static constant property, mark the declaration with the ``static`` declaration modifier.
 Static properties are discussed in :ref:`Properties_TypeProperties`.

 ..
 TODO: Discuss class constant properties after they're implemented